kolkhis/tech-notes/ato/ato.md

 with booths, demos, and "swag" giveaways.
 RedHat was giving away -- and this may shock you -- red Fedoras!
 CIQ represented Rocky Linux, Warewulf, and other projects with lanyards, tote bags, stickers, and even temporary tattoos.
-One booth was even giving away specially-branded Tide pens!
+One booth even handed out branded Tide pens!
 Every booth was giving away stickers for their products.
 I think I walked out of the convention center with one of every sticker that was ever created.

 ---